 Task 5: Every student should install BOSS on the computer.
 The system should be configured as dual boot (VMWare) with both Windows and BOSS.
-Lab instructors should verify the installation and follow it up with a Viva no internet connectivity preparations need to be made by the instructors to simulate the WWW on the LAN.
+Lab instructors should verify the installation and follow it up with a Viva

 Internet & World Wide Web